ahernandezlopez/AH3DPullToRefresh/README.md

 ## Usage ##

-1) Copy UIScrollView+AH3DPullRefresh.h & UIScrollView+AH3DPullRefresh.m into your folder.
+1) Copy UIScrollView+AH3DPullRefresh.h & UIScrollView+AH3DPullRefresh.m into your project.

 2) Add the framework QuartzCore.framework in order to be linked into your build